10 Best Engine Expansion Plugs

 Sizing and Capacity

 Fit is non-negotiable.
-A plug that is too small will leak under pressure; one that is too large can distort or crack the surrounding casting.
-Most listings specify a size range or a direct hole diameter.
-Rubber expandable plugs typically cover a range—such as 3/4 inch to 7/8 inch—because the tapered design compresses to fill the bore.
-Metal cup plugs, on the other hand, are sold by exact outer diameter and must match the bore precisely.
-Before ordering, measure the bore with calipers rather than relying on visual estimates.
-If you maintain several vehicles, a multi-size kit of rubber expansion plugs can keep your shop prepared without requiring a separate part number for every bore.
+A plug that is too small will weep under pressure; one that is too large can distort the casting.
+Most listings specify either a size range or a direct hole diameter.
+Rubber expandable plugs typically cover a tapered range, such as 3/4 inch to 7/8 inch, because the compressible body fills the bore as the wing nut is tightened.
+Metal cup plugs are sold by exact outer diameter and must match the bore precisely.

 Installation and Setup Considerations